Analysis - Germany wrestles tangled legacy of EADS-BAE merger

 On the French side, the government owns 15 percent and media firm Lagardere (LAGA.PA) has 7.5 percent but acts as a buffer between state and industry by representing the whole block.
 Still, the state can veto strategic moves and board nominations.

-Daimler has said it still aims to reduce its stake this year.
+Daimler has said it still aims to reduce its stake this year [ID:nWEA4158].
 KFW and EADS declined to comment.

 The original plan, reluctantly approved by the Berlin government after a coalition debate last year, was for KfW to buy 7.5 percent from Daimler as a first step.
 Later, it could buy the economic portion (but not the voting rights) of the 7.5 percent parked with the Daedalus bank consortium -- aptly named after the mythological creator of the Minotaur's labyrinth.